The Legend of the Chitauri [Fiction Paranormal Story]

 You had another with you.
 I didn’t see her, but you called her Martina.

-I don’t remember any of what you are saying.
+I don’t remember anything you are saying.

 When we met you, you had lost Martina.